shriv/shriv-portfolio/content/talk/maptime-jul21/index.md

   postcode:
   country:
 summary:
 abstract: "Walkability can be measured in many ways but a simple proxy of local walkability is the distance (and travel time) to a nearby amenity - like the local playground.
-Using geospatial network analysis, we can "walk" to many parks (from anywhere) and learn about how walkable our cities and towns really are."
+Using geospatial network analysis, we can \"walk\" to many parks (from anywhere) and learn about how walkable our cities and towns really are."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.